Adrenergic Bronchodilators Overview and Practice Questions Vector Image

 14. What types of drugs are albuterol, levalbuterol, and metaproterenol?

-15. What types of drugs are salmeterol, formoterol, arformoterol, indacatferol, olodaterol?
+15. What types of drugs are salmeterol, formoterol, arformoterol, indacaterol, and olodaterol?

 16. What should be done by the respiratory therapist before a treatment?

-Assess the effectiveness of drug therapy b, monitor flow rates, perform a respiratory assessment, and assess pulse.
+The therapist should assess the effectiveness of drug therapy, monitor flow rates, perform a respiratory assessment, and check the patient’s pulse.

 17. What should be done by the respiratory therapist during a treatment?